‘General Hospital’ Spoilers: Port Charles Is Left With Nightmares In The Aftermath Of Ryan Chamberlain

 Where has Griffin been lately?
 He hasn’t been seen since he was almost one of Ryan’s victims a few weeks ago.
 According to upcoming General Hospital spoilers, Griffin will reappear and still trying to deal with losing Kiki.
 He will definitely be reeling when he learns that Ryan was the one who killed Kiki.
 It’s a possibility that he will blame Ava for it all.

-Fans have been wondering why Felicia hasn’t been a big part of this story line.
+Fans have been wondering why Felicia hasn’t been a big part of this storyline.
 She was Ryan’s obsession for years and the reason he escaped from Ferncliff.
 But then he met Ava and took a big detour.
 Now that Felicia has come face-to-face with Ryan Chamberlain once again, it will all bring up the past and haunt her.

 There is a good possibility that Ryan’s body will not be found and that will leave it open for him to make it back to Port Charles for revenge.
 Stay tuned in to General Hospital this week as both Ava and Carly are rescued, and Kevin tries to explain how this all happened.